DavidVentura/blog/blog/raw/cursed-vdso/POST.md

 }
 ```

 This is what I set out to achieve, so I'm calling it a success!

+---

+## Python bindings

 As a bit of an extra, I made a separate crate with Python bindings, via [PyO3](https://github.com/PyO3/pyo3), which now lives at [py-tpom](https://github.com/DavidVentura/py-tpom), and can show the usefulness of such a thing:

 ```python
 def test_time_changes():